Best Devon Walks

 Just after the farm, turn Right onto a public footpath and head to a house at the top then turn Left onto a bridle way (Landscore Lane).

-Head towards towards the country lane you left earlier then turn Right.
+Head towards the lane you left earlier then turn Right.

 OR